Articles tagged with "Courage"

 Get your shoes delivered to your door.
 Actually getting heels or boots in the first place can be a problem if you're not comfortable trying them on in a shop, though that will come in time.
 There are plenty of sources on the web to buy from.
 Just check their returns policy carefully before you buy so that if they don't fit well, you will be able to return them for a refund.
 Many retailers now even offer free delivery and free returns, so it really couldn't be easier.

-The higher the heel and the brighter and more colourful the footwear, the more attention you're going to get, so start with a pair of dark coloured low heeled “women's” boots or shoes.
+The higher the heel and the brighter and more colourful the footwear, the more attention you're going to get, so start with a pair of dark coloured low heeled boots or shoes.
 Initially you might feel that EVERYONE is going to look at you.
 That is just in your head.
+Wear heels made for men in the first instance if that helps it may just give you the faith to step outside and then you can build your confidence.
 In any case, just remember that gender is a social construct and that clothes and shoes have no gender.
-Remember... although you're breaking gender stereotypes, there's nothing wrong with that... just be yourself.

 Go out with a purpose

 Having a purpose to going out in your heels or boots will give you something to focus on other than the fact you have some different footwear on.
 Quick shopping trips can be useful and will get you used to being outside in heels or boots.